 The ACT Reading Indexing Ordering Strategy

 For these reasons, it’s usually helpful to approach questions in a less chaotic order.
-Two obvious processes would be doing all questions you remember the answer to without looking back first, and working through the questions in the order of the evidence provided.
+Two obvious processes would be, one, doing all questions you remember the answer to without looking back first and, two, working through the questions in the order of the evidence provided.

 ACT Reading Passage Strategies